 3 Noise to be calculated in accordance with Recommendation ITU-R S.741-2

-To be in accordance with Recommendation ITU-R S.741-2 it seems necessary to add to the values of N calculated by the program on the basis of Te and Ts mentioned above, the maximum permissible level of aggregate interference caused by other space networks as appears in Recommendations ITU-R S.466 (for FDM-FM telephony), ITU-R S.483 (for TV analogue) and ITU-R S.523 (for digital emissions) as well as the contribution of terrestrial emissions sharing the same frequency bands as defined in Recommendation ITU-R SF.356 (into telephone channels employing frequency modulation), and ITU-R SF.558 (into systems employing 8-bit PCM encoded telephony).
+To be in accordance with Recommendation ITU-R S.741-2 it seems necessary to add to the values of N calculated by the program on the basis of Te and Ts mentioned above, the maximum permissible level of aggregate interference caused by other satellite systems as appears in Recommendations ITU-R S.466 (for FDM-FM telephony), ITU-R S.483 (for TV analogue) and ITU-R S.523 (for digital emissions) as well as the contribution of terrestrial emissions sharing the same frequency bands as defined in Recommendation ITU-R SF.356 (into telephone channels employing frequency modulation), and ITU-R SF.558 (into systems employing 8-bit PCM encoded telephony).

 Reasons: Editorial improvement.